seunzone/oop/README.md

 # oop
+## JavaScript OOP

-Implement JavaScript OOP of a real life scenerio
+This a repo showing how to implement OOP in JavaScript using a real world scenerio